Performance Tracking > 2015 Valentine's Day

 WebSitePulse 2015 Valentine's Day Retail Performance Report Summary

-Valentine’s Day is over and so is the monitoring of 7 of the most popular websites for purchasing gifts for the beloved ones.
+St. Valentine’s Day is over and so is the monitoring of 7 of the most popular websites for Valentine’s gifts.

 Average Response times for the whole period

 The 2015 Valentine's Day Reports reflect a complete fullpage web transaction, representative for the End Users' interactions with a website.
 The reporting period covers the dates between February 2 and February 16, 2015.
 Performance and availability measurements are made for a typical multi-step fullpage web transaction at 15 minute monitoring interval, every day 24/7.
 The WebSitePulse application monitoring service is used to collect data and to create the reports.